ECL amendment bill moved in Senate

 Opposition Leader in the Senate Raja Zafarul Haq supported the PPP senator bill, saying matters like foreign agreements should not be confined to the executive and that the parliament should have a say in them.

+Rabbani explained that the government would place a foreign agreement, contract or protocol to be signed with any country before both the Houses of the Parliament to seek approval of its draft within 15 days of its finalisation.

-He pointed out it was a practice in several countries that all agreements were ratified by the parliament, adding the legislation would bind a governmentto present in the legislatures, all agreements, on which it had negotiated with foreign nations or bodies.
+He pointed out it was a practice in several countries that all agreements were ratified by the parliament, adding the legislation would bind a government to present in the legislatures, all agreements, on which it had negotiated withforeign nations or bodies.
+He explained the proposed legislation also provided that within 15 days, either House shall pass the agreement or make recommendations to the relevant ministry/ division.
+“If the agreement is not passed within 15 days by the legislature, it shall be deemed that the Parliament had ratified it,” he noted.
+The bill was referred to the joint committee of four ministries.

 His third bill is The Banking Companies (Amendment) Bill, 2018, which seeks to delete section 27B that places fetters on the functioning of trade unions in banking organisations.
 The fourth bill: The SBP Banking Services Cooperation Ordinance (Repeal) Bill, 2018 provides that once the State Banking Services Cooperation Ordinance, 2001, is repealed, all employees shall stand reversed to the SBP on the same terms and conditions and seeks their notifications.